-While are very supportive of this initiative progressing, it may be wise for an early formal review of the facilities once the medical school building has been completed, which we would be delighted to contribute to, if appropriate.
+It may be wise for an early formal review of the facilities once the medical school building has been completed, which we would be delighted to contribute to, if appropriate.

 As has been conveyed, we thank the EEC for their support.
 As indicated during the visit, and based on their availability, we look forward to welcoming them in late November / early December to view the operations of the new campus.